~ Catch Ian Grant every Saturday morning at 7:50am, discussing all things dogs on Vermont's 93.9 WLVB.

 OWNER & TRAINER

 Ian Grant opened Vermont Dog Trainer (formerly Vermont Dog Boarding & Behavior) in December of 2007 out of his home to help dogs and their owners in northern Vermont.
 After consistently walking and caring for 15-20 dogs a day on his own, Vermont Dog Trainer moved into a new facility adding up to 2,000 sq feet in September 2013.
 The business expanded again adding another 1,000 square feet in 2018.
 After attending workshops and seminars all over the country (too numerous to list), he has learned from and networked with the best dog trainers in the business.
-He has been sought out by rescues, foster homes, and other trainers for assistance.
+He has been sought out by rescues, and other trainers for assistance.
 Clients are now coming from all over New England and New York to have their dogs trained by Ian and his staff.